Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Deep Learning Based Hybrid Precoding Design

 \subsection{Reformulation of hybrid precoding optimization problem}

-The hybrid precoding optimization problem (\ref{eq12}) can be divided into two parts: digital precoding optimization and analog beamforming optimization.
+The hybrid precoding optimization problem (\ref{eq12}) can be completed in two steps: digital precoding optimization and analog beamforming optimization.
 For the optimization of digital precoding, the low-complexity zero forcing (ZF) algorithm~\cite{Marzetta2010} can be used based on the effective channel ${{\bf{H}}_{\rm{eq}} = {\bf{H}}{{\bf{\Phi }}{\bf{G}}}}$, if the analog beamforming matrix $ \bf{\Phi } $ has been achieved, i.e., digital precoding matrix ${\bf{F}}$ can be computed as:

-As mentioned before, the optimization of analog beamforming is non-convex because of the non-convex constraint of the discrete phase shift~\cite{Dai19}.
+As we mentioned before, due to the non-convex constraint of the discrete phase shift~\cite{Dai19}, the optimization of analog beamforming is non-convex.
 The optimal solution to this non-convex problem is the exhaustive search algorithm, which however suffers from the unaffordable computational complexity in THz massive MIMO systems.
 For example, when the number of RIS elements ${N}$ is 128, the search space is ${{2^{128}} \approx 3.4 \times {10^{38}}}$, which is too large to be realized in practice.
 Some iterative search methods~\cite{Gao20171bit} with reduced complexity can be used to approach the optimal exhaustive search algorithm.
 However, the complexity of existing iterative search methods is still high for THz massive MIMO systems with numerous RIS elements.
-To this end, inspired by the fact deep learning can solve the classification problem with low complexity~\cite{Yuen4}, we reformulate the analog beamforming optimization problem with non-convex constraint into multiple discrete classification problems.
+To this end, inspired by the fact deep learning can solve the classification problem with low complexity~\cite{Yuen4}, the analog beamforming optimization problem is reformulated with non-convex constraint into multiple discrete classification problems.

-Specifically, each diagonal element of the analog beamforming matrix ${{\bm{\Phi}}} $ is either $1$ or $-1$, as we have explained in Subsection II-B. In this way, the mapping relationship between the channel matrix ${\textbf{H}} $ and each diagonal element in ${{\bm{\Phi}}}$ can be regarded as a binary classification problem, and accordingly the analog beamforming optimization problem can be reformulated as multiple binary classification problems, where the number of binary classification problems equals to the number of the non-zero diagonal elements of $ \bf{\Phi} $, which is $N$.
+Specifically, as we have explained in Subsection II-B, each diagonal element of the analog beamforming matrix ${{\bm{\Phi}}} $ is either $1$ or $-1$.
+Thus, the mapping relationship between the channel matrix ${\textbf{H}} $ and each diagonal element in ${{\bm{\Phi}}}$ can be regarded as a binary classification problem, and accordingly the analog beamforming optimization problem can be reformulated as multiple binary classification problems, where the number of binary classification problems equals to the number of the non-zero diagonal elements of $ \bf{\Phi} $, which is $N$.

+Furthermore, to figure out the binary classification pattern between the channel matrix and each diagonal element in ${{\bm{\Phi}}}$, we leverage the excellent performance of DNN for handling the classification problem to propose the DL-MDC algorithm, which can solve the reformulated sum-rate maximization problem with significantly reduced complexity and runtime.